 Just as its name suggests, Rurikei Onsen is a resort with accommodation facilities such as villas and glamping sites, barbecue areas, hot springs, and other leisure facilities.
 It is also known as the largest illumination venue in Kansai.

 If you just finished trekking Rurikei River Valley, head to the Lantern Terrace (ランタンテラス).
-This part of the resort is divided into several zones for guests to relax in a variety of different ways.
+This part of the resort is divided into several zones for guests to relax in various ways.

-You can easily spend the whole afternoon lolling around at the facility with capsules for you to lie down and have a snooze, tent-shaped hammocks, and bedrock baths.
+You can easily spend the whole afternoon lolling around at the facility with capsules to lie down and have a snooze, tent-shaped hammocks, and bedrock baths.

 For more information, please refer to our article on Ruri Valley!